cooltwin/Fault-Tolerant-Distributed-File-System/README.md

 OUTPUT
 --------------------------------------------------------------------------------------------------------

-1) Every machine has its replica of file it its directory
+- Every machine has its replica of the file system it its directory
-2) If a process generates a read request, it reads from the most updated file and prints the text on the screen
+- If a process generates a read request, it reads from the most updated file and prints the text on the screen
-3) If a process generates a write request, it writes to the file and sends the updated file to the members of its quorum
+- If a process generates a write request, it writes to the file and sends the updated file to the members of its quorum
-4) The sequence of operations are logged in Log files
+- The sequence of operations are logged in Log files

 --------------------------------------------------------------------------------------------------------
 TESTING THE RESULTS
 --------------------------------------------------------------------------------------------------------

-1) Verify if the text files are generated
+- Verify if the text files are generated
-2) Verify if the log files are created
+- Verify if the log files are created
-3) Compile the TestCode file present in the test directory
+- Compile the TestCode file present in the test directory
-4) Execute the TestCode file as java TestCode
+- Execute the TestCode file as "java TestFaultTolerance"
-5) The results will be displayed on the terminal
+- The results will be displayed on the terminal